awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-buckets.rst

     :description: Managing Amazon S3 buckets using the AWS SDK for C++.
     :keywords: s3

-Every object (file) in |S3long| must reside within a *bucket*, which represents a collection of objects.
-Each bucket is known by a name, which must be globally unique within the AWS ecosystem.
+Every *object* or file in |S3long| must reside within a *bucket* which represents a folder of objects.
+Each bucket is known by a name that must be globally unique within the AWS ecosystem.
 For detailed information about buckets and their configuration, see :s3-dg:`Working with Amazon S3 Buckets<UsingBucket>` in the |s3-dg|.